 This is the personal WWW page for Hajime Hoji

-The date shown above indicates when I last updated the remarks below or elsewhere in my HP.
-For the information about update elsewhere in my HP, please see new postings in "What's New."
+The date shown above this box indicates when I last updated the remarks here or elsewhere in this HP.

 The new postings are in the boards under Discussion.
 If you would like to see related postings, please click Discussion under MENU on the left.

 "What's New" had not served its original purpose for a while.
 What would have been placed there had been placed in the "General Remarks" board under Discussion.
 But, I have decided to post "update" type of information in "What's new" again.
 However, the "updated date" for "What's new" is not shown.
 When you see a new date above, you can check (i) Discussion to see which board(s) contain(s) (any) new posting(s) or (ii) What's new.
 For each board under Discussion, you see the date of the most recent posting(s).

 The information under "Works" under MENU (such as "Downloadable papers," "List of publications," etc.) has not been updated for some time, and I do not plan to update it for a while.
 Old works such as my 1985 dissertation, the 1990 book manuscript, as well as some recent works are available here.